-During my recent stay in the United States I had the rare chance to play a Martin from 1921 which is in a very good shape.
-I almost never touch anything that has other than gut or nylon strings but this time I thoroughly enjoyed playing this beautiful instrument.
+During my recent stay in the United States, I had the rare chance to play a Martin guitar from 1921, which is in very good shape.
+I almost never touch anything that has other than gut or nylon strings, but this time, I thoroughly enjoyed playing this beautiful instrument.
 I think this is as close as it gets to a classical guitar.
-Even gave a short concert to a man who by coincidence was also born in 1921: a former tenor at the Metropolitan Opera, and vocal teacher Mr Ray Smolover.
+Even gave a short concert to a man who, by coincidence, was also born in 1921: a former tenor at the Metropolitan Opera and vocal teacher, Mr. Ray Smolover.

 After taking some pictures, I thought I would record a little piece to remember that occasion.
 Didn’t have a better idea than to play this Tarrega prelude which at least demonstrates a wide range of positions etc. The basses are a bit dull, but let’s admit – the strings were pretty old.